The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Asymptotics of surface integrals II: proof of moderate deviations

 \begin{proof} The proof is similar to that of Lemma~\ref{lem:stochdiscr1}.
 Let \be Q(f,f) = \Bigl(\frac{1}{\sqrt{\pi}}\sum_{i=1}^n \theta_i\,\overline{f(t_i) \cos t_i}\,\Bigr)^2 - \Bigl(\frac{1}{\sqrt{\pi}} \int_0^{2\pi} \d t\,f(t)\,\cos t\Bigr)^2 \ee and let $\tilde Q\colon\,\cH\to\cH$ be the associated symmetric operator.
 Then $\tilde Q$ has finite rank and is therefore trace-class.
 Using the identity $|x^2 - y^2| = |x+y|\,|x-y|$, $x,y\in\R$, in combination with \eqref{tausup} and the second line of \eqref{XYapprox}, we see that for all $h\in\cH$, \be |Q(h,h)| \leq 4\|h\|_\infty \left|\sum_{i=1}^n \theta_i\,\overline{h(t_i) \cos t_i} - \int_0^{2\pi} \d t \, h(t)\,\cos t\,\right| \leq 8 \sqrt{\eps_n/3}\,\|h\|_\infty\,\|\dot{h}\|_2 \leq 8 \sqrt{2\pi \eps_n/3}\, \|h\|_\cH^2. \ee Consequently, $\|\tilde Q\|\leq 8\sqrt{2\pi \eps_n/3}$, $\mathrm{id} - s \tilde Q$ is positive definite for all $|s|< 1/8\sqrt{2\pi \eps_n/3}$, and \be |Q(e_k,e_k)| \leq 8 \sqrt{2\pi\eps_n/3}\,\|e_k\|_\infty\,\|\dot{e}_k\|_\infty = 8 \sqrt{2\eps_n/3}/k = O(\sqrt{\eps_n}/k), \ee and similarly for $e^*_k$.
 The proof is concluded in the same way as that of Lemma~\ref{lem:stochdiscr1}. \end{proof}

-\section{Asymptotics of surface integrals: proof of moderate deviations}
+\section{Asymptotics of surface integrals II: proof of moderate deviations}

-In this section we collect the preparations in Sections~\ref{app:geometry}--\ref{sec:prep} and prove Theorems~\ref{thm:zoom2}--\ref{thm:zoom1}.
-Section~\ref{mdub} proves an upper bound for the key surface integral $I^\mathrm{UB}(\kappa,\beta; C,\eps)$ (Proposition~\ref{prop:upperkey}), which together with conditions (C1) and (C3) in Section~\ref{zoomin} proves the desired upper bound in Theorem~\ref{thm:zoom2}.
+In this section we collect the preparations made in Sections~\ref{app:geometry}--\ref{sec:prep}.
+Section~\ref{mdub} provides an upper bound for the key surface integral $\cI^\mathrm{UB}(\kappa,\beta; C,\eps)$ (Proposition~\ref{prop:upperkey}).
 The proof consists of a sequence of steps involving decomposition, elimination and separation of terms.
 A particularly delicate point is how to control the integral over $m$ in \eqref{kikihat}: we show that only small values of $m$ contribute, namely, $|m|=O(\beta^{1/6})$.
-Section~\ref{sec:wdmp} proves a lower bound for the key surface integral $I^\mathrm{LB}(\kappa,\beta; C,\eps)$ (Proposition~\ref{prop:lowerkey}), which together with conditions (C1) and (C2) in Section~\ref{zoomin} proves the desired lower bound in Theorem~\ref{thm:zoom2}.
-In Sections~\ref{mdub}--\ref{zoomin} we also prove Theorem~\ref{thm:zoom1}.
-The proof does not need conditions (C1)--(C3), but has non-matching upper and lower bound.
-The proof of the lower bound relies on a rough version of (C1) that can be proved easily.
+Section~\ref{sec:wdmp} provides a lower bound for the key surface integral $\cI^\mathrm{LB}(\kappa,\beta; C,\eps)$ (Proposition~\ref{prop:lowerkey}).
+In Section~\ref{conds} we formulate \emph{three technical conditions} (C1)--(C3) in terms of the auxiliary random variables introduced in Section~\ref{sec:auxiliary}, and use Propositions~\ref{prop:upperkey}--\ref{prop:lowerkey} to show that under those conditions Conjecture~\ref{thm:zoom2} is true.
+In Section~\ref{sec:moddevbds} we prove Theorem~\ref{thm:zoom1}.